PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Hey kid, you mind taking the reins for a while?
 I'm still a little woozy from that potion."

-"Woozy, but it was magic."
+"Woozy? but it was magic!"

 "Trust me, the hangover you get from magic is the worst kind of hangover there is."

  ))

+Get my bag from inside the carriage.

+JUST THE ONE BAG.

+I travel light.

+# Here #

 # Rattick in Front of the Dungeon #